-130 Social Sharing Sites That Boost SEO & Drive Traffic
+140 Social Sharing Sites That Boost SEO & Drive Traffic

 Badoo is a social networking website meant to facilitate friendship, romantic relationships, or just brief conversations.

-You can search based on who’s nearby, a more specific geographic search, a Tinder type feature where you swipe left or right, and you have the option of video chatting as well.
+You can search based on who’s nearby, use a more specific geographic search, use a Tinder-type feature where you swipe left or right, and have the option of video chatting as well.

 Users are verified by uploading a photo of themselves in a specific pose that’s then verified by a moderator.
 People can also request selfies to confirm an identity.